XHYN-PH/XHYN-V/README.md

 [YouTube](https://youtube.com/@xhyn_ph) · [Telegram group](https://t.me/xhynv)

 GTA V, the supplied Android runtime and third-party components belong to their respective creators.
-See [Credits](CREDITS.md), [license status](LICENSES.md) and [contribution guidelines](CONTRIBUTING.md).
+See [Credits](CREDITS.md), and [license status](LICENSES.md).

 > XHYN_PH does not condone or support piracy.
 Use only game files you legally own, and respect the rights and licenses of the original creators.